-- Neighborhood Parks: 1 to 2 acres per 1,000 residents - Community Parks: 5 to 8 acres per 1,000 residents
+Mini-Parks: 0.25 to 0.5 acres per 1,000 residents Neighborhood Parks: 1 to 2 acres per 1,000 residents Community Parks: 5 to 8 acres per 1,000 residents

 The three park classifications provide a range of 6.25 to 10.5 total acres of parkland per 1,000 residents.
 These three park classifications are generally considered the main components of a park system.
 Other park classifications such as Large Urban Park, Natural Resource Area, and Special Use Area, are unique to each community, therefore, recommended space needs are not provided.